 Proposition 0 shows that all information structures eventually lead to approximate common knowledge of the state.
-However, it says nothing about the rate at which the convergence in (1) is achieved, and hence about how each $\mathcal{I}$ affects equilibrium play in any game $\mathcal{G}t(\mathcal{I})$ .
-To measure the learning efficiency of each information structure, we derive a simple index that characterizes this rate for each $\mathcal{I}$ .
+However, it says nothing about the rate at which the convergence in (1) is achieved, and hence about how different information structures \mathcal{I} affect equilibrium play in game $\mathcal{G}t(\mathcal{I})$ at finite t.
+To measure the learning efficiency of each information structure, we derive a simple index that characterizes this rate for each \mathcal{I} .